Skip to main content

 Instructions

 Delete a single project given a company ID and project ID.
 When a Project has been successfully deleted, you will receive the Project's ID back as confirmation.
-Use this to permanently delete the specified Resource Planning records.
-This cannot be undone.
-Permanently removes the specified Resource Planning records.
-This action cannot be undone.
+Confirm the target id with the matching show or list tool before calling. company_id and project_id default to the values set by procore_set_config when omitted.
+Permanently removes the project.
+This cannot be undone, and a repeat call returns 404.
+Failures come back as an error payload carrying the HTTP status — commonly 401 when the token has expired, 403 without tool permission, and 404 when an id does not resolve.
 Required parameters: company_id, project_id.
 Procore API: Resource Management > Resource Planning.
 Endpoint: DELETE /rest/v1.0/workforce-planning/v2/companies/{company_id}/projects/{project_id}

 Input Schema